 - Recognize what competitors are paying for comparable employees in relevant labor markets to permit the organization to attract and keep competent employees.

-- Understand the relationships among job requirements, employee KSAs, and employer-provided compensation.
+- Understand the relationships among job requirements, employee knowledge, skills and abilities, and employer-provided compensation.

 - Develop a clear link between work required, performance demonstrated, and pay provided to each employee.

 - Develop incentive and indirect compensation programs to recognize achievement of individual, group and organizational objectives, improving the organization’s ability to attract and retain quality employees.

 - Link individual rewards to achievement of organizational objectives, corporate performance and total returns to shareholders plans.

 - The pay model—from compensation to total rewards